 MIT: grants for innovative SMEs

-The SME innovation stimulation Region and Top Sectors (in Dutch: MIT) is a grant structure that supports SMEs in setting up innovative projects.
+The SME innovation stimulation Region and Top Sectors, in Dutch also know as the MIT grants, is a funding programme that supports SMEs in setting up innovative projects.

 MIT R&D collaboration projects (small and large)

 A R&D project requires the collaboration of at least two SMEs that collaborate to innovate or develop a new product, production process or service.
 In contrast to the other MIT instruments, R&D collaboration projects will compete with each other in a tender procedure.
 The grant amounts to 35% of the project costs.

 The MIT grant differentiates two types of R&D collaboration projects: small and large projects, each with their own budget.

 - The grant for small R&D collaboration projects is at least € 50.000 and up to € 200.000 (with a maximum of € 100.000 per participant).